Realtime API

 elif isinstance(error, WebRTCError):

 show_error("Connection error.
-Please check your network.")
+Check your network.")

 elif isinstance(error, ModelNotFoundError):